 One unusual feature of the concentration in religion is the plan for independent work in the junior year.
 First semester juniors do not write a junior paper.
-Instead they participate in a required colloquium that culminates in a workshop on research and writing and a 10-page research paper.
-The colloquium is a non-credit fifth course.
-The grade for the colloquium is factored into the final grade for the junior independent work, counting for 40 percent of that grade.
+Instead, they participate in a required colloquium that culminates in a five to seven-page JP proposal.
 In addition to the intellectual experience of the colloquium, most students find that it prepares them for future independent work and fosters a strong sense of group identity and support among the junior majors.

 Second semester juniors write a 30-40 page junior paper, which constitutes 60 percent of the grade for the junior independent work, under the supervision of a faculty advisor.